gear-foundation/whitepaper-gear.exe/docs/technical/security.md

 ## Slashing and Misbehavior

 Symbiotic incorporates a robust slashing mechanism to deter malicious behavior.
-If an Executor produces inaccurate results or engages in misconduct, the Gear.exe network can initiate a slashing request to Symbiotic.
-Symbiotic’s * *Slasher module** validates these requests and enforces penalties by reducing the stake of the offending operator.
+If an Executor produces inaccurate results or engages in misconduct, a special Middleware contract can initiate a slashing request to Symbiotic.
+Symbiotic’s **Slasher module** validates these requests and enforces penalties by reducing the stake of the offending operator or validator.
 This ensures economic accountability and strengthens the overall integrity of the network.

 ## Attracting Executors